CREATE A MORE CULTURALLY RESPONSIVE WORKPLACE

 There are three ways that your business or workplace can engage with icea's yarn program.

-ICEA hosts free and open Community Yarn Nights every Wednesday.
-These nights are opportunities for participants to express their opinions, listen to the stories of others and have open conversations about the issues we face in reconciliation.
-As a host of Community Yarn, you will be able to invite your networks, followers or alumni to share in these conversations which are unique opportunities to engage in reconciliation.
+As a host of a Community Yarn, you will be able to invite your networks, followers or alumni to share in these unique conversations to engage in reconciliation.

 - Become a Partner of the ICEA Yarn Program